 Community Service for grades 7-12

-How are your Community Service hours adding up this summer?
+Have you turned in your Community Service hours for this summer?

 Luck students in grades 7-12 volunteer and submit their paperwork as a requirement for graduation.
 There's a wide variety of opportunities our students have to help in our community.
 Shown here, these young men are maneuvering heavier furniture for a local couple into their new home.